jordan-bonecutter/race-js/README.md

 ## What's in this repo?
 Explore the commit history on master to watch JS slowly transform into an async-y language to a thread-y language.
 It displays a simple website with a button which calls increment on a counter 100x.
-However, the counter doesn't seems to work.
+However, the counter doesn't seem to work.
 Follow our journey as we spiral down into synchronous hell.